axibase/atsd-use-cases/research/us-international-trade/README.md

 monetary values for exports, imports, and the trade balance between the U.S. and each respective country, continent, or organization.
 The table is sorted by trade balance, with the highest negative trade balances showing at the top.
 Sort the table as needed by accessing the **ChartLab** portal and selecting the desired column headers.

-In 2016, the locations with which the United States had the highest negative and positive trade balances were China and Hong Kong at **-$319 billion** and **$25.1 billion**, respectively.
+In 2016, the locations with which the United States had the highest negative and positive trade balances are China and Hong Kong at **-$319 billion** and **$25.1 billion**, respectively.

 ![Figure 2](./images/Figure2.png)